azl6/terraform/README.md

 Variables with undefined value will not result in an error.
 Instead, it will prompt the user to provide its value.

 Workspaces are managed in the terraform.tfstate.d directory.
-Remember the terraform. workspace variable.
+Remember the terraform.workspace variable.
 Remember also the workspace commands.

 Review terraform state commands